AssiKalle/Backbone_ThIWert/draft.md

 In ThIWert, there are 2 possible place on the roof of main building that will be tested for mounting: On the wall of the small entrance or on the ground of the roof.
 Antenna will also be set on the top of the staircase next to the entrance of the library (possible nearest to the planning mounting point)

-Update November 29th 2021: Thomas the supervisor had ordered an uninterrupted power suply (UPS) for Installation Test.

 2. Preparation for Live Experiment:
+  1. Update November 29th 2021: Thomas the supervisor had ordered an uninterrupted power suply (UPS) for Installation Test.
   Design Hardware and Software setup:
-  - 2 PoW antennas with ip 192.168.88.3 - 4 /24
+  - 2 PoE antennas with ip 192.168.88.3/24 and 192.168.88.4/24

+  Plan for pratical test installation has also been drafted:
+  - 1 antenna is planned to be set on top of staircase in Campus next to the Library, aka neareast posible test position.
+  - 1 antenna is planned to be set on either floor of ThIWert roof or on the wall of the small entrance to the roof.

 ## III.
 Operating: not yet